Child Custody Attorney in Stuart, Florida

 When negotiating a time-sharing arrangement, you can’t afford to waste your time or money on an inexperienced attorney.
 The sooner you can come to an agreement with your spouse, the sooner you can move on with your life and put the divorce proceedings behind you.
-At Ohle & Ohle, P.A., we fight hard to come to an agreement that not only serves our clients but is also in the best interests of the children.
+A Stuart child custody lawyer from our firm will fight hard to come to an agreement that not only serves our clients but is also in the best interests of the children.

 In Florida, parents who seek a divorce – as well as separating parents who never married – are required to enter into a parenting plan in which the details of custody and visitation are clearly outlined in writing.
 The plan typically covers each parent’s responsibility for certain daily parenting tasks, health care and school-related decisions.
 It also designates the child’s primary address for school registration and lays out the times and dates that the children will spend with each parent.
-This document must be approved by the court but can be modified at a later date with the assistance of skilled Port St. Lucie child custody lawyers.
+This document must be approved by the court but can be modified at a later date with the assistance of a skilled child custody attorney in Stuart.

 Neither parent automatically has a greater right to custody in the state of Florida.
 The courts make custody determinations based on a number of factors, including: